kaustavha/luvit-docs/doc/api/process.markdown

 ## Event: 'beforeExit'

-This event is emitted when Node.js empties its event loop and has nothing else to schedule.
-Normally, Node.js exits when there is no work scheduled, but a listener for 'beforeExit' can make asynchronous calls, and cause Node.js to continue.
+This event is emitted when luvit empties its event loop and has nothing else to schedule.
+Normally, luvit exits when there is no work scheduled, but a listener for 'beforeExit' can make asynchronous calls, and cause luvit to continue.

 'beforeExit' is not emitted for conditions causing explicit termination, such as `process.exit()` or uncaught exceptions, and should not be used as an